-Each Piece has two Learning Intentions: one is based on specific PSHE learning (covering the non-statutory national framework for PSHE Education but enhanced to address children's needs today); and one is based on emotional literacy and social skills (covering the SEAL learning intentions but also enhanced).
+Each Piece has two Learning Intentions: one is based on specific PSHE learning (covering the non-statutory national framework for PSHE Education and the statutory Relationships and Health Education Guidance, but enhanced to address children's needs today); and one is based on emotional literacy and social skills development, to enhance children's emotional and mental health.
 The enhancements mean that Jigsaw is relevant to children living in today's world as it helps them understand and be equipped to cope with issues like body image, cyber and homophobic bullying, and internet safety.

 Every Piece (lesson) contributes to at least one of these aspects of children's development.
 This is mapped on each Piece and balanced across each year group.
+In our school, class teachers are responsible for delivering the lessons.
+The PSHE Coordinator is responsible for monitoring and evaluation.